 Mentoring in a Virtual Environment

-Fall 2020: Faculty mentors of undergraduate research may consider meeting with students virtually.
+Fall 2020/Winter & Spring 2021: Faculty mentors of undergraduate research may consider meeting with students virtually.
 There may be times that in-person meetings and training sessions are necessary.
 In those instances, face coverings should be worn and spaces that allow everyone to maintain appropriate physical distancing should be utilized.
 All necessary equipment should be properly cleaned and sanitized before and after each use.

 - Elon’s Center for Engaged Learning Senior Scholar Dr. Hall has a link on the 10 salient practices of undergraduate research mentors (click here to access the article).
 These best practices apply in face-to-face mentoring and in online mentoring.

 - Click here for information on mentoring in a virtual environment – this resource comes from discussions with Elon SURE mentors as they reflected on spring and summer mentoring.